- What are x-rays and gamma rays?

 - Additional resources

-People may also be exposed to ionizing radiation from other man-made sources.
+People may also be exposed to ionizing radiation from non-medical man-made sources.

 The atomic bombs dropped on Nagasaki and Hiroshima, Japan exposed many people to radiation from x-rays, gamma rays, and neutrons.
 Some people died fairly quickly as a result of burns and radiation sickness, but many survived.
 The survivors were exposed to different amounts of radiation, depending largely on how far they were from the explosions.
 Only about 2% of the survivors were exposed to high amounts of radiation (1000 mSv or more), while almost one-third were exposed to doses that are relatively low (less than 5 mSv).
 Much of the information that we have about radiation and cancer risks comes from studies of more than 105,000 of the survivors.